-- 5. Voting eligibility of each attending member for quorum and voting including - a.
+- a.
 Recusals from protocol application deliberations - b.
 Those excused while the meeting is in progress - 6.
 Voice vote for the approval of the current meeting's agenda - 7.
 Voice vote for the approval of the previous meeting's minutes - 8.
-A summary of the discussion of regular business, that that require a vote\ and those that do not require a vote, including but not limited to: - a.
-Approval of changes to NSU IRB policies\ - b.
-Announcements - c.
+A summary of the discussion of regular business, that that require a vote\ and those that do not require a vote, including but not limited to: - c.
+Approval of changes to NSU IRB policies\ - d.
+Announcements - e.
 IRB recent activity reports, including but not limited to: - i.
 HRPP Director, IRB Chair, or IRB member or sub-committee reviews of Exempt, Limited Review, and Expedited protocols - ii.
 Adverse Events - iii.
 Continuing Review results - iv.
-Changes in HRPP/IRB Office policies - d.
-Membership changes - e.
+Changes in HRPP/IRB Office policies - f.
+Membership changes - g.
 Upcoming meeting schedules - 9.
-A summary of the discussion of each protocol application including - a.
+A summary of the discussion of each protocol application including - h.
 Controverted Issues - i.
 Those issues causing debate among the members. - ii.
-The resolution of the controverted issue - b.
-The establishment of a quorum before any formal vote - c.
-The final tally of the formal vote for each protocol application - d.
+The resolution of the controverted issue - i.
+The establishment of a quorum before any formal vote - j.
+The final tally of the formal vote for each protocol application - k.
 Any other decision or action taken on protocol applications, including but not limited to: - i.
 Requirements for a continuing review - ii.
 Waivers/changes to informed consent - 10.
-The time that the meeting was adjourned - 11.
-The signature of the meeting recorder and the date signed.
+The signature of the meeting recorder and the date signed. - 11.
+The time that the meeting was adjourned.